cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

   such that M <= R < N.
 - inverse_mod(x, n): Compute the multiplicative inverse of x mod n.
 This function fails if x and n are not co-prime.
-- len(s): The length of a byte string, in octets.
+- len(s): The length of a byte string, in bytes.
-- random(n): Generate n random octets using a cryptographically-secure pseudorandom number generator.
+- random(n): Generate n random bytes using a cryptographically-secure pseudorandom number generator.

 # Blind Signature Protocol Overview {#overview}